iPhone 13 Pro

 Compared to the iPhone 12 Pro, the notch is 20% smaller, giving way to more content viewing space on the front of the device.
 Apple says it re-engineered the True Depth camera system for Face ID to implement this smaller notch.

 While each generation of iPhone has seen slightly increased camera bumps over time, this is the most significant leap yet.
-Each of the three lenses is larger in diameter, the "shelf" they occupy is wider and taller, and the stainless steel rings around each lens are taller.
+Each of the three lenses is larger in diameter, the "shelf" they occupy is broader and taller, and the stainless steel rings around each lens are taller.
 On the iPhone 13 Pro, the camera bump measures over half of the device width and is nearly a quarter of the device height.

 The pro models have more subdued colors in graphite, silver, gold, and Sierra Blue.
 The gold color is slightly altered from previous generations with a softer hue, and Sierra Blue is a more pale version of the Pacific Blue used in the iPhone 12 Pro.